 The benefaction of the two queens led to greyhound racing being called the “Sport of Queens.”

-Do you have any interesting or fun facts about greyhounds that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about greyhounds?
+Share them in the comments below!